chain4travel/camino-docs/docs/faq/glossary.md

 ## Travel Agency

-Travel Agencies (TA) are businesses that specialize in providing travel-related services and products to individuals groups and organizations.
+Travel Agencies (TAs) are businesses that specialize in providing travel-related services and products to individuals groups and organizations.

 Unlike online travel agencies (OTAs) which operate primarily through digital